Contact UCHealth

 Some genetic tests can detect gene mutations associated with inherited syndromes.
 It is recommended to seek genetic testing and genetic counseling if there is a family history of kidney cancers linked to these syndromes.

-There are several factors that might increase the chance of developing kidney cancer.
+While the cause of kidney cancer is not known for most patients, there are several factors that might increase the chance of developing kidney cancer.
 These risk factors include:

 Age: The risk of developing kidney cancer increases with age.